 After accessing the website, go into the CDR\Images (in the parent directory of the above link) and locate the ISO file for your motherboard.
-Download this file to a USB flash or media drive.
+Download this file to a USB flash drive or a DVD.
 (You may also use a utility to extract the ISO file if preferred.)